austinmalmberg/DigitalDashboard/README.md

 ## Introduction

-A React web application that provides and easy-to-view interface for daily and weekly weather and events.
+A React application that provides a convenient display for upcoming Google Calendar events and weather.
 This application uses the Google Calendar API for calendar events and the Dark Sky API for weather.

 ## Setup